 About the Project

-States of Incarceration was created by over 500 students and others deeply affected by incarceration in 20 cities.
+States of Incarceration is a collaboration of over 800 students and others deeply affected by incarceration in 20 cities and counting.
 They grew up in a United States that incarcerates more of its people, including immigrants, than any country in the world – and at any point in its history.
-Recently, they have witnessed a new bipartisan consensus that the criminal justice system is broken and the intense conflict over how to fix it.
+In 2015, when the project began, they witnessed a new bipartisan consensus that the criminal justice system is broken and the intense conflict over how to fix it.

-In 2015, they came together to ask: How did this happen?
+They came together to ask: How did this happen?
 What new questions does the past challenge us to ask about what is happening now?
 To find answers, they examined their own communities’ histories.
-Through courses at 20 universities, local teams shared stories, searched archives, and visited correctional facilities.
+Through courses at universities, local teams share stories, search archives, and visit correctional facilities.
 Each team creates one piece of this website.

-Together, they created a diverse genealogy of the incarceration generation.
+Together, these stories represent a diverse genealogy of the incarceration generation.
 It challenges all of us to remember our own past and use the insights of history to shape what happens next.

 Your history — and that of your community — will tell a different story that teaches us all something new.
 ADD YOUR STATE AND JOIN THE NATIONAL DIALOGUE.

-States of Incarceration is a project of the Humanities Action Lab, a coalition of universities led by The New School working with issue organizations and public spaces to create traveling public projects on the past, present, and future of pressing social issues.
+States of Incarceration is a project of the Humanities Action Lab, a coalition of universities led by Rutgers University-Newark working with issue organizations and public spaces to create traveling public projects on the past, present, and future of pressing social issues.